 Microsoft 365 is a bundle of Office 365, Windows 10, and Enterprise Mobility + Security (EMS).
-Microsoft 365 is the parent product of Office 365 and was created to bundle all of Microsoft's 'a-la-cart' productivity, mobility, and security tools into one, so that as a customer you only have to think about buying one tool instead of having to educate yourself on the hundreds of different tools and features so you can choose between them.
+Microsoft 365 is the parent product of Office 365 and was created to bundle all of Microsoft's 'a-la-cart' productivity, mobility, and security tools into one, so that as a customer you only have to think about buying one tool instead of educating yourself on the hundreds of different tools and features so you can choose between them.

 - Microsoft 365 vs Office 365 Pricing